Efficiency transfer and coincidence summing corrections

 The KORDATEN database (Arnold and Sima, 2004) serves as a source of nuclear decay data.

-The freely available g77 Fortran 77 compiler is included in the distribution package.
+The freely available g77 Fortran 77 compiler is included into the distribution package.

 Arnold, D. and Sima, O., 2004.
 Application of GESPECOR software for the calculation of coincidence summing effects in special cases.
 Applied Radiation and Isotopes 60, 167–172.